-a health system should fall under the operating assumptions of the Medical Communications safe harbor for unsolicited requests.
+The Academy of Managed Care Pharmacy (AMCP) Format for Formulary Submissions is a guideline that calls for extensive clinical and economic information for a product to be included in a dossier submission.
+Since dossier content includes non-FDA-approved information, the provision of an AMCP dossier by a manufacturer to a health system should fall under the operating assumptions of the Medical Communications safe harbor for unsolicited requests.
 In other words, manufactures must receive an explicit unsolicited request for a product dossier in the AMCP Format from health systems before an AMCP dossier can be delivered.
-This premise aligns with the dialogue between the Academy and the FDA regarding the AMCP Format, i.e., "the AMCP Format represents an unsolicited request from a health system to a pharmaceutical company" for both on-label and off-label product information.
+This premise aligns with the dialogue between the Academy and the FDA regarding the AMCP Format, i.e., "the AMCP Format represents an unsolicited request from a health system to a pharmaceutical company" for both on-label and offlabel product information.
 Further, the FDAMA of 1997 Section 114 provides another safe harbor whereby health care economic information provided to a formulary committee or similar entity responsible for selection of drugs for managed care organizations shall not be considered false or misleading (hence, not subject to FDA promotional regulations) if the information is based on competent and reliable scientific evidence.
 In general, industry considers the economic requirements of the AMCP Format under Section 114.
 However, each company may have different approaches to meeting those requirements depending on its own legal, regulatory and business perspectives and concerns.
 As described above, all general principles and standards on handling unsolicited requests must be fulfilled by manufacturers in the course of providing the AMCP dossier, e.g., information is relevant, accurate and balanced, responses may not go beyond the scope of the inquiry, sales representatives must not deliver dossiers to customers, etc.

 A health system's request for the AMCP dossier must be truly unsolicited and unprompted by the drug company or its representatives.
 The accepted process for the receipt of a request may vary from company to company (formal letter, by phone, signed business reply card, etc.).
-However, the request should be explicit and specific for a product dossier in the AMCP Format as other formats exist ^{17,18,19} and the FDA has previously opined that "formulary kits" or other similar materials intended for formulary committees are in fact promotional labeling.
-20 While many drug companies may allow sales representatives to facilitate unsolicited requests to the Medical Communications Department, sales and marketing representatives and other company employees without the appropriate role and responsibilities should not disseminate or deliver AMCP dossiers to health systems (even if there is an unsolicited request).
+However, the request should be explicit and specific for a product dossier in the AMCP Format as other formats exist and the FDA has previously opined that "formulary kits" or other similar materials intended for formulary committees are in fact promotional labeling.
+While many drug companies may allow sales representatives to facilitate unsolicited requests to the Medical Communications Department, sales and marketing representatives and other company employees without the appropriate role and responsibilities should not disseminate or deliver AMCP dossiers to health systems (even if there is an unsolicited request).
 The Medical Communications Department should provide dossiers directly to customers in the company's established media (hardcopy or electronic) and with consideration of the requester's preference.